Mayon: Deadly lahars

 On November 30, 2006, strong rainfall which accompanied Typhoon Durian produced lahars from the volcanic ash and boulders of the last eruption killing at least 1,266 people.
 The precise figure may never be known since many people were buried under the mudslides.
-A large portion of the village of Padang (an outer suburb of Legazpi City) was covered in mud up to the houses' roofs.
-Students from Aquinas University (now University of Santo Tomas-Legazpi) in Barangay Rawis, also in Legazpi, were among those killed as mudslides engulfed their dormitory.
+A large portion of the village of Padang, an outer suburb of Legazpi City, was covered in mud up to the houses' roofs.
+Students from Aquinas University in Barangay Rawis, also in Legazpi, were among those killed as mudslides engulfed their dormitory.
 Central Legazpi escaped the mudslide but suffered from severe flooding and power cuts.

 Parts of the town of Daraga were also devastated, including the Cagsawa area, where the ruins from the eruption of 1814 were partially buried once again.
-Large areas of Guinobatan, Albay were destroyed, particularly Barangay Maipon.
+Large areas of Guinobatan were destroyed, particularly Barangay Maipon.

 A similar post-eruption lahar occurred in October 1766, months after the July eruption of that year.
 The heavy rainfall also accompanying a violent typhoon carried down disintegrated fragmental ejecta, burying plantations and whole villages.
 In 1825, the event was repeated in Cagsawa killing 1,500 people.